mladenpop-oss/vibe-index/README.md

 | Persist + reload (100 files) | 128 µs |

 ## Why
+Basically it's a superfast exact phrase search for code.
+You index your files, then it finds "fn authenticate" at exactly line 42 in 111 nanoseconds.

+The whole point is regular retrievers (embeddings, BM25) find the right chunk but can't tell you where inside that chunk the answer is.
+So you waste tokens stuffing the whole chunk into the LLM prompt.
+Vibe Index finds the exact line, so you only inject what you actually need.

 Every LLM query pays for context it doesn't need.
 A 7B model processes ~1.5KB per token in KV cache.
 Injecting 4K tokens of context instead of 300 relevant tokens wastes 5.5GB of VRAM and adds 30+ seconds of inference time.